 I was born in Vancouver.
 Soon after, my family moved to a small town and started planting vegetable gardens, then moved even further from civilization and began sewing my clothes from green velour.
 I’ve made peace with the vegetable gardening, but I don’t want to talk about the green velour.

-When I was ten and my sister was seven, my parents opened a restaurant in Creston, B.C., called The Rendezvous.
-I can roller skate, because there was a large expanse of concrete in the restaurant’s basement.
+When I was ten and my sister was seven, my parents opened a restaurant in Creston, B.C.
+I can roller skate, because in the basement of The Rendezvous was a large expanse of concrete.
 I can also balance a load of drinks on a tray, manage difficult customers, and translate “2 e s/s, wh” into “two eggs, sunny-side up, white toast.”

 My roller-skating sister is now an RCMP corporal.
 When I see her, I wave wildly and jump up and down, while she pretends not to know me.
 But you can’t escape your genes.
 (See also vegetable gardening, above.)